Venezuela's Maduro receives first dose of Sputnik V coronavirus vaccine

-CARACAS (Reuters) - Venezuelan President Nicolas Maduro and first lady Cilia Flores have received their first dose of Russia’s Sputnik V coronavirus vaccine, Venezuelan state television reported on Saturday.
+CARACAS (Reuters) - Venezuelan President Nicolas Maduro and first lady Cilia Flores have received their first dose of Russia’s Sputnik V coronavirus vaccine, Venezuelan state television reported on Saturday, while the country received a second shipment of the vaccine.

 Images of both Maduro and Flores receiving their doses were broadcast on state television.
 Maduro said he felt “fine” after receiving the injection.